jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_tags.md

 Tags are a way for you to group your connections in a way that is meaningful to you, independent of the connection name and connection type.
 Here are some possible applications for tags in Spotlight Enterprise.

-### Select Connections dialog

-Search for Spotlight Connections by tag name.
+[Select Connections dialog][enterprise_connect_selectconnections] | Search for Spotlight Connections by tag name.

-### Alarm Action dialog

-Configure an Alarm Action for Spotlight to make when an alarm is raised.
+[Alarm Action dialog][enterprise_cfgmonitor_alarmaction] | Configure an Alarm Action for Spotlight to make when an alarm is raised.
 The Alarm Actions can be conditional on the tag name.

-### Send an Email dialog

-Configure an Alarm Action to send an email when an alarm is raised.
+[Send an Email dialog][enterprise_cfgmonitor_alarmaction_sendemail] | Configure an Alarm Action to send an email when an alarm is raised.
 The tag name for the affected Spotlight Connection can be included in the email subject or message.

-### Run a Program dialog

-Configure an Alarm Action to run a program when an alarm is raised.
+[Run a Program dialog][enterprise_cfgmonitor_alarmaction_runaprogram] | Configure an Alarm Action to run a program when an alarm is raised.
 The tag name for the affected Spotlight Connection can be included in the program output.